The Art & Science of Thriving Students

 What happens when students have values that are different from their teachers/parents?

-We must learn to allow others, no matter their age, to be seen, heard and valued especially when their point of view, beliefs and values are different from ours.
+We must learn to allow others, no matter their age, culture, race, or abilities to be seen, heard and valued especially when their point of view, beliefs and values are different from ours.
 We must ask students what they are feeling and thinking, and what they are needing at the moment.
 This does not take that long.
 We call this Quick Coaching; taking just a couple of minutes to ask a couple of very powerful questions.
 The goal is to allow your students to have a voice and express what is most important to them and then, bottom line ask, is there any way to get a win-win?

 7. Highly Connected